dataset-ninja/tomato-detection/README.md

 # Tomato Detection

-Tomato Detection is a dataset for object detection tasks.
+Tomato Detection is a dataset for object detection task.